 243. ADVANCED THEORY AND PRACTICE IN OFFSET LITH-OGRAPHY.
 Three hours credit.
 Prerequisites, I.A.
 141a,b,c or equivalent.
 This course will include copy preparation, camera and darkroom work, stripping and opaquing, plate making and offset press operation.

-247. ADVANCED CONSTRUCTION PROBLEMS, Three hours credit.
+ADVANCED CONSTRUCTION PROBLEMS.
+Three hours 247. credit.

 Prerequisites, I.A.
-50a,b,c or equivalent.
+150a,b,c or equivalent.
 A course for advanced woodworking students with emphasis on application of steel square to construction problems.

-248a,b.
-TEACHING TECHNIQUES AND COURSE ORGANIZATION IN BOOKBINDING.
+248c,b.
+TEACHING TECHNIQUES AND COURSE ORGANIZA-TION IN BOOKBINDING.
 Three hours credit each.
 Methods of relating the bindery to the library and the classroom.

 Organization of binding as a general shop unit.
-Development of courses to meet individual needs.
-Second course provides opportunity to do creative work in gold and leather on bindings.
+Development of to do creative work in gold and leather on bindings.

-250. CONTEMPORARY FURNITURE DESIGN AND FABRICATION.
+CONTEMPORARY FURNITURE DESIGN AND FABRICA-250.
+TION.
 Three hours credit.